MdnAgency/magento-save-cart/README.md

 ### Hyva Theme Compatibility

-We have also created module compatibility for Hÿva Theme available [Here](https://github.com/MdnAgency/magento-hyva-save-cart)
+This module has native compatibility for Hÿva Theme since version 1.1.8.
+For older versions compatibility layer is available [Here](https://github.com/MdnAgency/magento-hyva-save-cart)

 ## Who are we ?
 If you want to discover the [Mdn-Agency](https://maisondunet.com/)